Galactic diffuse gamma-ray emission from GeV to PeV energies in light of up-to-date cosmic ray measurements: Introduction

 Very recently, significantly improved measurements of the VHE-UHE diffuse emission from 10 TeV to 1000 TeV from both the inner and outer Galactic plane \citep{LHAASO-diffuse-2023} were obtained by the Large High Altitude Air Shower Observatory \citep[LHAASO;][]{2022ChPhC..46c0001M}.
 Particularly, LHAASO measured the diffuse emission from the outer Galactic plane for the first time, which can give more comprehensive constraints on the CR distribution in the Galaxy.
-Based on the improved measurements of the local CR spectra and diffuse emission, we can better constrain the CR injection, propagation, and interaction in the Milky Way \citep{2022arXiv221115607S,2023MNRAS.518.5036M}.
+Based on the improved measurements of the local CR spectra and diffuse emission, one can better constrain the CR injection, propagation, and interaction in the Milky Way \citep{2022arXiv221115607S,2023MNRAS.518.5036M}.

+In this work, we re-visit the diffuse $\gamma$-ray emission from the interactions between CRs and the interstellar medium (ISM) or the interstellar radiation field (ISRF), according to the new measurements.
 The injection and propagation parameters of CRs are tuned to fit the up-to-date measurements of primary and secondary CRs (including electrons and positrons) in a wide energy range.
 The measurements of low-energy spectra out of the canonical heliosphere by Voyager-1 are also used to constrain the CR spectra in the local interstellar space \citep{2016ApJ...831...18C}.
 Diffuse $\gamma$-ray emission from CR interactions is then calculated and compared with the measurements from GeV to sub-PeV energies.
 To enable a consistent comparison between the model and data, we re-analyze the Fermi-LAT data in the same sky regions as the LHAASO measurements, and apply the same masks to reduce the contamination of resolved sources to the diffuse emission.

 The rest of this paper is arranged as follows.
 In Sec.
-2 we describe the model setting of the CR propagation used in this work.
-Sec.
-3 presents the fitting results to the CR data.
+2 we present the Fermi-LAT data analysis.
 In Sec.
-4 we analyze the Fermi-LAT data, and confront the model predictions of diffuse emission with the wide-band measurements.
-The pair production absorption of $\gamma$ rays relevant in the UHE range is also included in this section.
+3 we describe the model of diffuse $\gamma$-ray emission, including the CR propagation model, the fitting of CR spectra, and the calculation of $\gamma$-ray production and absorption.
+In Sec.
+4 we confront the model predictions of the diffuse emission with the wide-band data.
 We conclude this work in Sec.
 5.